UN-OCHA/rwint-deprecated-rw-data/README.md

 # rw-data

 ReliefWeb Data Snapshots for analyzing content and user visits (Powered by RW API and GA API)
+This branch stores the source files for the Data Snapshot dashboard.

 ### Development Tools
 1. node 6.2.0